willthames/willthames.github.io/_posts/2016-11-05-intro-to-code-reviews.markdown

 ## How should someone best prepare for the code review

+For a contributor:

-For a contributor, ensure that your [commit messages explain what you are trying to achieve and why](http://chris.beams.io/posts/git-commit/).
+- ensure that your [commit messages explain what you are trying to achieve and why](http://chris.beams.io/posts/git-commit/).
-Adhere to the standards
+- adhere to the standards of your code base.
+- assume best intentions from the reviewer.
-of your code base.
-Realise that code reviews shouldn't be a battle, and try not to take criticism of your code personally.
-Assume best intentions from the reviewer.
+- realise that code reviews shouldn't be a battle, and try not to take criticism of your code personally.
   However, if criticism is personal, then you should say so.
-A lot of conflict in code reviews comes from misunderstandings &ndash; try and see if you can clear up such misunderstandings &ndash; either in the review, in the commit messages or just through personal interaction (face to face, by phone or through online means)
+- try and reduce conflict resulting from misunderstandings &ndash;
+  see if you can clear up such misunderstandings, either in the review, in the commit messages or just through talking it through with the reviewer.